 - Banstead Heath is one of four open areas which make up the Banstead Commons.
 A wily developer tried to buy up the land for house building in the late 19thC and was only stopped after a 13-year legal battle; as a result the Banstead Commons Conservators were established to preserve the area.

 - Tadworth Windmill is said to be the tallest surviving post mill in England.
 It was built in the 18thC, although there have been much older mills on this site.
-It lost its sails in 1921 and was further damaged in World WarⅡ.
-For many years the Borough Council have been trying to persuade its private owner to carry out repairs.
+It lost its sails in 1921 and was further damaged in World War Ⅱ.

 - Walton Heath golf course has been the venue for several major golf tournaments, including the 1981 Ryder Cup.